jasonpa/jasonpa.github.io/_pages/service-hours-fees.md

   - **Please bring your claim number.**
   - **Pre-authorized number of treatments is 12 within 12 weeks of the accident causing the injury.**
+  - **If it is passed 12 weeks already, please contact us first.**
+  - **After pre-authorized period passed or finished preapproval sessions, you have to wait until getting extension approval from ICBC.**

 |Service|Length|Price|
 |:---|:---:|:---|